2 Tropical Storms a Potential Double Threat to US Gulf Coast

 “A lot of people are going to be impacted by rainfall and storm surge in the Gulf of Mexico,” said Joel Cline, the tropical program coordinator for the National Weather Service.
 “Since you simply don’t know you really need to make precautions.”

-Saturday morning, Marco was centered about 115 miles (185 kilometers) east-southeast of Cozumel, Mexico, with maximum sustained winds of 45 mph (75 kph).
-It was headed north-northwest at 12 mph (19 kph).

-If the two storms make it, they could be crowded in the Gulf of Mexico at the same time Tuesday about 550 miles apart.
-That would leave open some weird possibilities, including the storms rotating around each other in a tropical two-step, pulling in closer to each other, nudging each other, weakening each other or — far less likely — merging.

-It seems fitting for 2020 to have this type of twin threats, said University of Miami hurricane researcher Brian McNoldy.
+It seems fitting for such an unusual twin threat to arrive in 2020, said University of Miami hurricane researcher Brian McNoldy.

-On Friday morning, a hurricane-hunting airplane found Laura's center to be dozens of miles farther south and better formed than satellite images showed.
-That triggered a shift in the forecast track, putting Caribbean islands more at risk and an upgrade to tropical storm status.

-If Laura goes over land, Puerto Rico and the mountains of Haiti, the Dominican Republic and Cuba could tear it apart and not make it much of a threat to the mainland United States, meteorologists said.
-But if it misses or skirts land, it could head into warm waters conducive to strengthening as it approaches Florida, meteorologists said.
+Forecasters said that while atmospheric conditions are favorable for Laura to grow, its passage over Puerto Rico and the mountains of Haiti, the Dominican Republic and Cuba that could tear it apart or weaken it before it enters warm Gulf waters conducive to growth.

-With competing scenarios, the hurricane center is forecasting a middle range for Laura of a weak hurricane heading into the eastern Gulf of Mexico.

 Officials in the Florida Keys, which Laura might pass over on its route into the Gulf, declared a local state of emergency Friday and issued a mandatory evacuation order for anyone living on boats, in mobile homes and in campers.
 Tourists staying in hotels should be aware of hazardous weather conditions and consider altering their plans starting on Sunday, Monroe County officials said in a news release.